17.10.2020

 Cooking method:

-1. Cleanly washed, cleaned of dirt, mushrooms must be poured with water and boiled for 5 minutes.
+1. Cleanly washed and free of dirt mushrooms must be filled with water and boiled for 5 minutes.

-2. Drain the water, pour fresh water, and repeat the procedure.
+2. Drain the water, add fresh water, and repeat the procedure.

-3. During the last boiling of mushrooms, it is necessary to put 3 liters of boiling water on the adjacent burner.
+3. During the last boiling of the mushrooms, 3 liters of boiling water must be placed on the adjacent burner.

 4. Salt, peppers and cloves are added to boiling water.
-Immediately with them, you can move the mushrooms squeezed out of excess water.
+You can immediately transfer the mushrooms that have been squeezed out of excess water with them.

-5. In the salty brine, the chickens also need to be boiled for 5 minutes so that they are salted.
+5. The chickens also need to be boiled in salted brine for 5 minutes so that they are salted.

-6. Peeled garlic cloves, onion rings or half rings, bay leaf are laid out in clean jars.
+6. Peeled garlic cloves, onion rings or half rings, and bay leaves are placed in clean jars.

-7. Immediately after turning off the gas, the mushrooms are laid out in jars along with the brine.
+7. Immediately after turning off the gas, the mushrooms are placed in jars along with the brine.

-8. Banks are rolled up with lids.
+8. The jars are rolled up with lids.
 They should cool at room temperature, after which they should be put in the refrigerator.

 Advice!
-It is better not to boil the bay leaf, otherwise the brine will be bitter, not fragrant.
+It is better not to boil the bay leaf, otherwise the brine will be bitter and not aromatic.

 Pickled greenfinches

-It is necessary to pickle mushrooms so that neither salt nor vinegar interrupts their taste, but emphasizes it.
+It is necessary to marinate mushrooms so that neither salt nor vinegar interrupts their taste, but rather emphasizes it.

 • 1 liter of water;